DanDay1/liri-node-app/README.md

 LIRI - Language Interpretation and Recognition Interface

-This command line node app uses takes in parameters and returns data from the Twitter, Spotify and OMDB APIs.
+This command line application uses the LIRI NPM to take in parameters and retrieve music and movie data from Spotify and OMDb.
+It also retrieves and displays tweets from a Twitter account and uses the FS Node package to generate “random” command.